-- In the Category list, select Object. - In the Property list, select planned start E. - In the Condition list, select Earlier than or equal. - In the Value list, select Select date.... - In the Select Date dialog box, select Review date and click OK. - d.
+- In the Category list, select Object. - In the Property list, select Planned Start E. - In the Condition list, select Earlier than or equal. - In the Value list, select Select date.... - In the Select Date dialog, select Review date and click OK. - d.
 In the box next to the Save as button, enter a name for the group.
-For example, plan_same_or_before_review_date. - e.
+For example, plan same or before review date. - e.
 Click Save as.